from symptoms to treatment

 Medications can be prescribed to relieve pain (painkillers or anti-inflammatory drugs); improve intestinal transit (laxatives); alleviate venous insufficiency (venotonic drugs); reduce edema and soothe local inflammation (suppositories and creams).

 Methods aimed at cutting off the hemorrhoids’ blood supply may be chemical (sclerotherapy), thermal (photocoagulation, or coagulation therapy) or mechanic (rubber band ligation).
 Each of these techniques causes scar tissue to form which then holds the anal canal veins in place.

 Surgery is used if the above methods fail, or for patients with severe hemorrhoids.

-- Up to 86% of the population will suffer from hemorrhoids in their lifetime.
+of the population will suffer from hemorrhoids in their lifetime.